 - DK 30 B1 2 x 50 hp (originally DK type 9A motors)

 - Fischer bow collector

-1939 Rebuilt by Leeds City Transport which involved a conversion from an open balcony car with reversed stairs into a fully enclosed car with platform doors and added vestibules.
-The original trolley pole was replaced by the current bow collector and direct stairs were also installed.
+1939 Rebuilt by Leeds City Transport which involved a conversion from an open balcony car with reversed stairs into a fully enclosed car with direct stairs, platform doors and added vestibules.
+The original trolley pole was replaced by the current bow collector and new motors were also installed.
 The upper deck bulkheads were removed and seats upholstered at the same time.

 - Withdrawn from service